We believe Christ’s love can change the world.

 To partner with a village or church, please go HERE

-To partner today with an orphan or widow, please go HERE
+To partner today, please go HERE

 The Rescue branch offers emergency assistance to those in crisis, in order to prevent children from being orphaned and families from breaking apart.